Lakshyyaa/LoopAI/README.md

-# LoopAI: Your Intelligent Note-Taking Assistant
+# LoopAI: Your Intelligent Work Assistant

 ![LoopAI Logo](public/LoopLogoFinal.png)

-LoopAI is a cutting-edge note-taking application that leverages artificial intelligence to revolutionize your personal and professional organization.
-By integrating seamlessly with multiple Gmail inboxes and utilizing advanced AI capabilities, LoopAI acts as an intelligent chatbot, helping you manage your notes and emails effortlessly.
+LoopAI is a personalized cutting-edge taking application that leverages artificial intelligence to revolutionize your personal and professional organization.
+By integrating seamlessly with multiple Gmail inboxes and utilizing advanced AI capabilities to talk to your notes, LoopAI acts as an intelligent chatbot, helping you manage your notes and emails effortlessly.

 ## Features